rth7680/gcc/gcc/config/pdp11/pdp11.md

 ;;- cpp macro #define NOTICE_UPDATE_CC in file tm.h handles condition code ;;- updates for most instructions.

-;;- Operand classes for the register allocator:

-;; Compare instructions.

-;; currently we only support df floats, which saves us quite some ;; hassle switching the FP mode!
-;; we assume that CPU is always in long float mode, and ;; 16 bit integer mode - currently, the prologue for main does this, ;; but maybe we should just set up a NEW crt0 properly, ;; -- and what about signal handling code?
-;; (we don't even let sf floats in the register file, so ;; we only should have to worry about truncating and widening ;; when going to memory)

-;; abort() call by g++ - must define libfunc for cmp_optab ;; and ucmp_optab for mode SImode, because we don't have that!!!
-;; - yet since no libfunc is there, we abort ()

 ;; The only thing that remains to be done then is output ;; the floats in a way the assembler can handle it (and ;; if you're really into it, use a PDP11 float emulation